Followers

 The Miracle

-march in two columns, one along the river road and another, which Washington joined, moved further inland.
-The men, cold, wet, and tired, struggled over rugged, rocky, and wooded land.
-Limbs frozen and half-blind by the elements, the soldiers wore patches of white paper to guide them in the dark.
+Washington's forces did not fully cross until late at night.
+Then, they began the night march in two columns—one along the river road and the other, which Washington joined, moving further inland.
+The men, cold, wet, and exhausted, struggled across rugged, rocky, and wooded terrain.
+With limbs frozen and nearly blind from the elements, the soldiers used patches of white paper to guide them in the dark.

-All the time, Washington kept hoping the other columns could cross and that the Hessians were not alerted and waiting.
-His worst fears were realized in the former but his greatest expectations realized in the latter.
-Arriving well into the early morning light, the Americans were amazed to find the little town still sleeping and the weather clearing.
+All the time, Washington hoped the other columns could cross without being detected and that the Hessians would not be alerted and waiting.
+His worst fears were confirmed in the first case, but his greatest hopes came true in the second.
+Arriving well into the early morning light, the Americans were surprised to find the small town still asleep and the weather clearing.
 The sound of a cannon signaled the two-pronged attack.
-Surprised, the Hessian professionals formed up best they could to meet the invaders but within an hour the battle was over.
-Rall, the enemy commander, fell mortally wounded and his men soon grounded arms.
-Not one American had died and only a few were wounded.
-Washington's gamble succeeded... but his winter gambling had only just begun.

 Continentals rush a Hessian gun to open the battle